jto888/CARMSemu/README.md

 ![](images/percpuio_diagram.jpg)

-It has taken me some time to wrap my head around this one.
-It seems that there are 3 slots in a job queue for computer processing.
+This model is based on 3 slots existing in a job queue for computer processing.
 As the cpu processes a job the I/O system can place a new job into the queue.

 In state 1 the queue is full with 3 jobs for the cpu to perform.
 The cpu can perform one job at a time, so state 2 is arrived at where there are 2 jobs left